 Communication & Follow-up Is Key

 Communication is a serious problem.
 Specialists who don’t necessarily communicate with each other very often prescribe varying medications.
 A clinical pharmacist specializing in geriatric care can help.
 They are often the repository for all the prescriptions for the patient and can be a central clearinghouse.
 They can perform a drug reconciliation to make sure the patient is not combining substances with negative interactive effects.
 Consult Beer’s List put out by the American Pharmacists Association for drugs not to use in older adults.
 There is a handy list of “Tips on Polypharmacy Management” available through the ClevelandClinic.org.

 Another problem is once we start medications, we almost never stop them.
 We pour money into efficacy tests for a course of drug treatment.
 However, we almost never study how and when treatment is to end.
 A study out of the Veteran’s Affairs Hospital showed that 44% of elderly patients were actually given at least one unnecessary medication upon discharge.

 In the meantime, go along with your senior loved one to the next checkup or doctor visit.
 Be sure to bring every prescription and non-prescription over the counter remedy or supplement with you.
 Let the doctor do a comprehensive review.
 It will be a good time to re-visit the necessity of the medications as well as a time to tweak dosages.

-If elderly patients are confused about what to take or are in the beginning stages of dementia, it can get complicated.
-It’s easy to mismanage the arsenal of medications they are prescribed or recommended to take.
+Elderly patients may become confused about what to take especially if they are in the beginning stages of dementia.
+It’s easy to mismanage the arsenal of prescribed and recommended medications.
 A caregiver or family member must step in to avert what can sometimes become a life-threatening disaster.